Bulgaria’s Standard Adoption Program

-Families wishing to adopt from Bulgaria through its standard healthy child adoption program can expect the referral process to be approximately 2 months – 4 years depending on the age and sex of the child being requested.
-Bulgaria is a program that is gaining strength and reliability each year.
+Families wishing to adopt from Bulgaria through its standard adoption program can expect the referral process to be approximately 1 to 5 years depending on the level of special needs, age, and sex of the child being requested.
 Small World’s experienced staff will lead you through the process step by step.
 Our staff, through Family National Association in Bulgaria, is English speaking and is dedicated to making your trips to Bulgaria informative and memorable experiences.

 Bulgaria’s Waiting Child Adoption Program